Get E-Book

 socket.destroy();

-You can pass an error:
+You can pass an error -

 socket.destroy(new Error('bad frame'));

 That error is emitted on the socket as part of teardown.
 The socket then closes.
-The pattern is useful when a parser detects invalid input and you want downstream listeners to receive a reason.
+This pattern is useful when a parser detects invalid input and you want downstream listeners to receive a reason.

-That makes destroy() the wrong call for normal protocol completion:
+That makes destroy() the wrong call for normal protocol completion -

 socket.write('ok\n');